daeh/zotero-markdb-connect/README.md

 ## Setup

-A Markdown file can specify which Zotero item it's linked to using either a [Better BibTeX](https://retorque.re/zotero-better-bibtex/) citekey or a Zotero-Item-Key.
+A markdown file can specify which Zotero item it's linked to using either a [Better BibTeX](https://retorque.re/zotero-better-bibtex/) citekey or a Zotero-Item-Key.

-1. Link Markdown files to Zotero items using **Better BibTeX citekeys**.
+1. Using **Better BibTeX citekeys** to link markdown files to Zotero items.

-   - This is recommended if you created the Markdown notes with [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin).
+   - This is recommended if you created the markdown notes with [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin).

-   - The BetterBibTeX citekey needs to appear in the filename or the metadata of the Markdown note.
+   - The BetterBibTeX citekey needs to appear in the filename or the metadata of the markdown note.

-2. Link Markdown files to Zotero items using **Zotero Item Keys**.
+2. Using **Zotero Item Keys** to link markdown files to Zotero items.

-   - This is recommended if you created the Markdown notes with the `Export Note` feature of Zotero.
+   - This is recommended if you created the markdown notes with the `Export Note` feature of Zotero.
-   - The Markdown note contents should include the Zotero-Item-Key in a consistent format.
+   - The markdown note contents should include the Zotero-Item-Key in a consistent format.

-NOTE: Multiple Markdown files can point to the same Zotero item.
-However, _MarkDB-Connect_ assumes that a given Markdown file corresponds to a single Zotero item.
-(A Markdown reading note can reference multiple Zotero items throughout the file, but _MarkDB-Connect_ will only link the Markdown note to one BetterBibTeX-citekey / Zotero-Item-Key.)
+NOTE: multiple markdown files can point to the same Zotero item.
+However, _MarkDB-Connect_ assumes that a given markdown file corresponds to a single Zotero item.
+(A markdown reading note can reference multiple Zotero items throughout the file, but _MarkDB-Connect_ will only link the markdown note to one BetterBibTeX-citekey / Zotero-Item-Key.)

 ---

 ### Option 1: Using BetterBibTeX citekeys

-_MarkDB-Connect_ can extract the BetterBibTeX citekey that specifies which Zotero Item a Markdown note corresponds to.
-The BetterBibTeX citekey can be taken from the Markdown filename or yaml metadata.
+_MarkDB-Connect_ can extract the BetterBibTeX citekey that specifies which Zotero Item a markdown note corresponds to.
+The BetterBibTeX citekey can be taken from the markdown filename or yaml metadata.

 - In `MarkDBConnect Preferences...` (under the `Tools` menu),

-  - Specify the location of the folder that contains your Markdown reading notes (e.g. `/Users/me/Documents/ObsVault/ReadingNotes/`).
-The _MarkDB-Connect_ plugin will recursively search this path for Markdown files.
+  - Specify the location of the folder that contains your markdown reading notes (e.g. `/Users/me/Documents/ObsVault/ReadingNotes/`).
+The _MarkDB-Connect_ plugin will recursively search this path for markdown files.

     - The default behavior is to search for markdown files beginning with `@`.
     - Alternatively, you can specify a RegEx pattern to match your reading note files.

   - Select the `Match notes based on BetterBibTeX citekey` option.

-    - By default, _MarkDB-Connect_ expects that the filenames of your Markdown reading note files begin with `@mycitekey` but can include extra information after it (e.g. a reading note with the BetterBibTeX citekey `shepard1987science` could have the file name `@shepard1987science.md` or `@shepard1987science Toward a universal law of generalization for psychological science.md`).
+    - By default, _MarkDB-Connect_ expects that the filenames of your markdown reading note files begin with `@mycitekey` but can include extra information after it (e.g. a reading note with the BetterBibTeX citekey `shepard1987science` could have the file name `@shepard1987science.md` or `@shepard1987science Toward a universal law of generalization for psychological science.md`).

-  - Optionally, you can have _MarkDB-Connect_ read the metadata of your Markdown notes and extract the citekey from one of the fields.
+  - Optionally, you can have _MarkDB-Connect_ read the metadata of your markdown notes and extract the citekey from one of the fields.
 To enable this, specify the metadata ID (`citekey` is a common value).

     - This is necessary if the file names do not begin with the correct citekey, which may happen if the citekeys include special characters (e.g. if a citekey contains `:`, it will probably need to be taken from the yaml metadata rather than the filename).